-Bitcoin Halving 2020, that has already become one of the most discussed cryptocurrency news, happens this month, on the 11th or 12th of May.
+Bitcoin Halving is always one of the most discussed cryptocurrency news.
 Nobody can predict the way it will affect bitcoin price, but cryptocurrency owners are highly excited with even more newcomers interested in investing.
-What’s going on?
+What’s happening?
 In this article we will shed the light on the event—Bitcoin’s most recent halving occurred on May 11, 2020.

 What is Halving?